 Warts are generally harmless skin growths.
 They can grow anywhere on the skin, most commonly on the hands, fingers, feet and face.

-There are many different types of wart virus, and your child may become immune (resistant) to one type, but develop warts due to another type.
+There are many different types of wart virus.
+Your child may become resistant (immune) to one type, but develop warts due to another type.
 The immunity is not life-long.

 What causes them?